macks22/compilers/hw2/README.md

 list, we'll want to use single linking and have each node contain a char array, since it will be holding the RHS of the production.

-1. Singly linked list of nodes with 1 data slot for char array.
+1. Array of singly linked list of nodes with 1 data slot for char array.
 2. Set

+It turned out that after implementing the first data structure (called Plist) in the code, for "production list", a simple `plist_unique_add` suffices to implement a set-like data structure for FIRST sets.

 ### Req5 (Algorithms)